vberihuete/MailLib/README.md

 you can:

 1. Use the `SimpleEmailMessage` class, wich gives you a basic implementation of the library.
-2. Do your on implementation (or implementations) of the abstract `EmailMessage` class.
+2. Do your own implementation (or implementations) of the abstract `EmailMessage` class.